Augustine of Hippo's philosophy of time meets general relativity: Acknowledgments

 Recall that a future lightlike ray is a future inextendible achronal causal curve, in particular it is a lightlike geodesic.
 Past lightlike rays are defined analogously.
 A lightlike line is an achronal inextendible causal curve.
 In particular a lightlike line is a lightlike geodesic without conjugate points.
+The boundary of a set is denoted with a dot.

-For the proof of the next lemma see \cite[Prop.
-2]{kriele89}, or the proof of \cite[Theorem 12]{minguzzi07d}.
+For the proof of the next lemma see \cite[Prop.\ 2]{kriele89}, or the proof of \cite[Theorem 12]{minguzzi07d}.

 \begin{lemma} Let $[r]$ be a chronology violating class.
 If $p \in \dot{[r]}$ then through $p$ passes a future lightlike ray contained in $\dot{[r]}$ or a past lightlike ray contained in $\dot{[r]}$ (and possibly both). \end{lemma}